In most circumstances, the difficulties that students face can be addressed through

 - having been physically and/or sexually assaulted recently

 - having strange experiences like hearing voices/seeing things that no one else hears/sees

 - problems with alcohol/substance abuse

-- If a crisis arises during working hours, students should contact SCS directly by either
+- If a crisis arises during working hours, students should contact the Counseling Center

-- When students come to the SCS office in crisis, they should make the secretary aware
+- When students come to the Counseling Center in crisis, they should make the secretary

 - Outside of regularly scheduled working hours, students living on campus are advised